-MySQL SOUNDS LIKE is one of the String Function, which is used to compare the soundex codes of a given two string expressions.
-In this article, we will show you, How to use this string SOUNDS LIKE in MySQL with example.
+MySQL SOUNDS LIKE is one of the String Function, which is useful to compare the Soundex codes of a given two string expressions.

 MySQL SOUNDS LIKE Syntax